Buy a Property in Italy - Legal Advice for Foreigners

 - all planning permits are in place as well as and other necessary documents;

 - the property is suitable for certain activities, in the case of commercial real estate purchases.

 Buy a home in Italy – Market trends

 - in the Italian Housing Market Survey, carried out by the National Bank between 31 August – 20 September 2020, 1,403 real estate agents reported a decline in the prices of Italian properties;

-- in September 2020, in Rome, the highest price per square meter was in the city’s center (Centro Storico), were a square meter was valued at EUR 7,474;
+- in September 2020, in Rome, the highest price per square meter was in the city’s center (Centro Storico), where a square meter was valued at EUR 7,474;

-- the lowest price available when buying a property in Italy in the city of Rome was in Appio Latino, were a property was valued at EUR 3,927 per square meter;
+- the lowest price available when buying a property in Italy in the city of Rome was in Appio Latino, where a property was valued at EUR 3,927 per square meter;

 What are the basic documents for buying a property in Italy?